Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Robust Point Registration

 \subsection{Primary Task: Learning with Local Consistency}

 This subsection elaborates on the proposed scheme.
 Based on the problem formulation in Section \ref{secIII} and Eq. \eqref{4}, we try to tackle the unsupervised registration problem as

-In Eq. \eqref{5}, the distribution alignment problem could also be measured by other distance metrics, such as Maximum Mean Discrepancy \cite{gretton2012optimal} and Euclidean distance.
+In Eq. \eqref{5}, the distribution alignment problem could also be measured by other distance metrics, such as Maximum Mean Discrepancy and Euclidean distance.
 We empirically employ the symmetric Kullback-Leibler divergence, which has stable and superior performance against other distance metrics.

-The first term in Eq. \eqref{5} is referred to as the global descriptor that learns global representations from both $X$ and $Y$.
-The estimation of transformation parameters is given in the following.
-Given a frozen function $\psi$, estimating transformation $W$ is still time-consuming.
+The first term in Eq. \eqref{5} uses global descriptors to measure differences between the point cloud $X$ and the point cloud $Y$.
+The estimation of transformation parameters is based on the first term.
+However, estimating transformation $W$ is time-consuming.
 Therefore, we choose to use the computationally efficient Inverse Compositional (IC) method \cite{baker2004lucas} to iteratively calculate transformation increment $\Delta \bm w$ as

-where $J$ is the Jacobian matrix of global representation differences between source and target point clouds.
+where $J$ is the Jacobian matrix of differences between global descriptors of source and target point clouds with respect to transformation parameters.
 Unlike regular grid images, computing the Jacobian matrix of irregular point clouds needs to take gradients in $x$, $y$, and $z$ directions.
-Refer to \cite{aoki2019pointnetlk}, the warp Jacobian in the IC-LK algorithm can be approximated as
+Refer to \cite{aoki2019pointnetlk, li2021pointnetlk}, the warp Jacobian in the IC-LK algorithm can be approximated as